-1) Passing of practical exercises with a tolerance of 1 absence without substitution.
-For each additional absence, justification (e.g. G.P. confirmation) must be provided and the lesson substituted; student can substitute not more than 1/3 of compulsory education course (15th week is reserved for replacements).
+1) Passing of practical exercises.
+Justification (e.g. G.P. confirmation) for all of the absences must be provided and all the absences must be substituted with a tolerance of 1 justified absence without substitution; student can substitute not more than 1/3 of compulsory education course (15th week is reserved for replacements).

 2) Credit will be granted upon successful answering 2/3 of questions from the respective term topics in the final test on the computer in the 15th week of the term.